austinsantoso/cs3244projectfinal/README.md

 Make use of your webcam to test the model using your own hand.

 How to do this:
-1. Download the python notebook file located  [here](./model/ASL - Live Prediction.ipynb)
+1. Download the python notebook file 'ASL - Live Prediction.ipynb' located  [here](./model/)
 1. Alternatively clone this entire repository, and go to the open the model/ASL - Live Prediction.ipynd folder in Jupyter Notebook
 1. run all the cells
 1. A new window should pop up, it should show what your webcam sees